jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     ```

-4. Now we are ready to listen the Channel
+4. Now we are ready to listen the Channel.
+To not overload our IOTA Client, let's query for pending notifications with an interval of a second.

     ```rust
         // Listen to the Channel using the Channel Address and Announcement Message ID